genepi/cloudgene-website/index.md

 - **Get** a powerful web application with user management, data transfer, error handling and more
 - **Deploy** your application with one click to any Hadoop cluster or to public Clouds like Amazon AWS
 - **Provide** your application as SaaS to other scientists and handle thousands of jobs like a pro
-- **Share** yyour application and enable everyone to clone your service to its own hardware or private cloud instance
+- **Share** your application and enable everyone to clone your service to its own hardware or private cloud instance

 * * *